Features

 Every subscriber will receive internet services ranging from 10MBPS – 2GBPS.
-If their only service option is DSL, or Coaxial, then they will receive a free modem.
-The modem will have an RJ45 connection to connect to the router, and a WAN termination point for the service they have access to.
+If their service is not fiber, they will be provided with a BPL modem.
+The modem will have an RJ45 connection to connect to the router, and will plug directly into the electrical service to provide internet service.
 For communities that has fiber, they will be re-terminated to connect via RJ45, and therefore no modem will be required.
-The customer would simply connect their router to the RJ45 (WAN) connection, and they will be able to access the internet.
+The customer would simply connect their router to the RJ45 (WAN) jack through the WAN port on the router, and they will be able to access the internet.

 Email Service